toomuchvoltage/shadertoy-utils/readme.md

 M.I.T. for the code

-Everything else belongs to their respective copyright holders
+Everything else belongs to their respective copyright holders.

 Go nuts.